-From Eastern Europe across to Asia arrows were normally secured to their shafts with a tang rather than a socket as in western Europe.
+From Eastern Europe across to Asia, including Byzantion (Byzantium) arrows were normally secured to their shafts with a tang rather than a socket as in Western Europe.
 This method was just as effective, especially in the loose-it-once situation of warfare, and required less construction time and material.

 The method used by cavalry to carry arrows also show nomadic influence for they were held point upwards in a barrel quiver hung from the belt, as is shown on the page about the horse archer.
 Infantry quivers shown in manuscripts are round-bottomed cylinders slung from a shoulder-strap which held the arrow point downwards.
 In either case a man normally carried 30 to 40 arrows at a time.3 The so-called Cyprus Expedition of the mid-tenth century requisitioned a total of 2,000,000 arrows.4

-In addition to full sized arrows, Roman archers would also fire small arrows or darts down a channel called a sôlênarion.4 Such darts have about double the range of a full sized arrow and are harder to see.
+In addition to full sized arrows, Roman (Byzantine) archers would also shoot small arrows or darts down a channel called a sôlênarion.4 Such darts have about double the range of a full sized arrow and are harder to see.
 They were used as harassing fire against approaching formations.
-While a dart would rarely cause fatal injury, striking a man or horse in the face or eye would be a serious discouragement and help to break up a formation.
+I have had an estimated 500 metres out of an 80lb bow.
+While a dart would rarely cause severe, let alone fatal, injury, striking a man or horse in the face or eye would be a serious discouragement and help to break up a formation.

-See a video of Timothy Dawson demonstrating the use of the sôlênarion.
+See a very short video on the Levantia YouTube channel (new window) of me demonstrating the use of the sôlênarion.